Alan Trejo Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.78 team ERA that ranks sixth among all league pitching staffs.
+- The Yankees' 3.82 team ERA ranks seventh across all league pitching staffs.

-- The Yankees rank 13th in baseball in home runs given up (99 total, 1.1 per game).
+- The Yankees rank 13th in baseball in home runs surrendered (102 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.